-Hong Kong Reopened Bars, but Only If You’re Vaccinated.
+Hong Kong Reopens Bars, but Only If You’re Vaccinated.
 Will That Boost Lackluster Vaccination Rates?

-Linq, which bills itself as an LGBTQ-friendly bar in Hong Kong’s Central district, roared back to life this weekend—more than 5 months closed due to COVID-19 restrictions.
+Linq, which bills itself as an LGBTQ-friendly bar in Hong Kong’s Central district, roared back to life this weekend—more than 5 months after closing due to COVID-19 restrictions.
 While revelers, some of them shirtless, danced to Dua Lupa inside on Friday night, bar staff outside struggled to make sure everyone was complying with the new government’s regulations that allowed Linq to open its doors.

 Would-be patrons, hoping to get in, fumbled through technical difficulties as they downloaded the required government contact-tracing app to their phones and dug through their wallets to find proof that they’d been vaccinated.
 Others attempted to evade the checks.
 Some gave up and drank on the street outside, mingling with friends returning from the bar with handfuls of cocktails.